roelbertens/scrape_save_search/README.md

 ```

 Congrats!
-You now have a machine in the cloud that is scraping Iens for you!
+You now have a machine in the cloud that is scraping restaurant information for you!

 Do note: currently our approach doesn't make a lot of sense as the scraping is a one time thing.
 This means the cluster stays alive even after the scraping is done, which will unnecessarily cost you money.
 It does make
 sense when we would want to schedule an iterative task (with Airflow or Cron), like scraping each hour.
 Luckily, making sense was not our goal.